 Bitcoin’s purpose, however, is largely different.
 It serves as a decentralized store of value — a peer-to-peer digital currency, used for financial transactions.
 It eliminates the need for third parties in payment technology.

-In conclusion, the primary differences that separate Ethereum vs Bitcoin are their purposes and their concepts.
-Also, Ethereum’s blockchain runs smart contracts Bitcoin doesn’t and instead only focuses on manual payment technology.
+In conclusion, the primary differences that separate Ethereum VS Bitcoin are their purposes and their concepts.
+Also, Ethereum’s blockchain runs smart contracts - Bitcoin doesn’t, and instead, it only focuses on manual payment technology.

 It’s clear that there are benefits to using both Bitcoin and Ethereum.
 Bitcoin has a lower coin supply and is more liquid than Ethereum, but Ethereum has better technology and provides more uses than Bitcoin does.

 Based on the fact Ethereum has more use cases than Bitcoin — and, therefore, serves a bigger purpose — I can say that it is indeed an overall better Bitcoin alternative.

 It perhaps isn’t the best Bitcoin alternative, though, as there are other cryptocurrencies that have the same purpose as Bitcoin, and run on newer technology and protocols.

 That’s not to say that these other alternatives are better than Ethereum.
 It just means that, because they are more similar to Bitcoin, one of them may be the best Bitcoin alternative.
 It doesn’t necessarily mean they’re a better Ethereum alternative!

 Blockchain technology is still in its early years.
 That's why Ethereum and Bitcoin get continuous updates.
 However, Ethereum is currently the clear winner.
 Here’s why: